"The reason God didn't give me what I so desperately wanted was simply because I was not ready."

-Think about Jonah.
-The Lord told him to go to Nineveh, and he deliberately disobeyed Him by getting on a ship to Tarshish.
-Jonah foolishly thought he could escape God.
+I love the book of Jonah.
+The Lord told Jonah to go to Nineveh, and he deliberately disobeyed Him by getting on a ship to Tarshish.

-But get this, while all was happening, Jonah was sound asleep.
+But get this, while all of this was happening, Jonah was sound asleep.

-What many people don't realize about Jonah is that he had mad faith in God.
-He knew how just and merciful He is, which why he tried to run from Him in the first place.
+What many people don't realize about Jonah is that he had a lot of faith in God.
+He knew how just and merciful God is, which why he tried to run from Him in the first place.

-I'd argue that it's because of his faith in God that he was able to sleep while everyone else was panicking and afraid.
+I'd argue that it's because of Jonah's faith in God that he was able to sleep while everyone else was panicking and afraid.
 He knew it's impossible to hide from God.
-I mean, come on, He's God.

 Look at the parallel in Matthew 8:23-27.

 While the disciples were on a boat headed across the lake, a violent storm struck the lake.
-The disciples were afraid for their lives, so they called on the Lord, Jesus, who was sound asleep because he is peace and it would contradict who he is to be riled up.
+The disciples were afraid for their lives, so they called on Jesus, who was sound asleep.

 "Jesus responded, “Why are you afraid?
 You have so little faith!”
 Then he got up and rebuked the wind and waves, and suddenly there was a great calm." - Matthew 8:26

-Jonah was thrown into the sea, and God arranged for a "great fish" to swallow him up.
-He was in the belly of the fish for 3 days and 3 nights—he wasn't dead and had nowhere to go.
+Jonah was thrown into the sea, and God arranged for a "great fish" to swallow him.
+He was in the belly of the fish for three days and three nights.

 Embrace the pit stop.

 Setbacks are opportunities to refuel and refocus your mind for an even greater comeback.
-And you will have an even greater comeback!
+And with God, you will have a greater comeback!

-God is a persistent God who loves you so much that if you go a direction that's opposite to what He has for you, He will always guide you back to Him.
-He will send you a lifeboat when you're sinking, but what you do with it is on you.
+God is persistent and will send you a lifeboat when you're sinking, but what you do with it is on you.